Spas focus on coaching, gaming, feet in 2012

 NEW YORK (Reuters)- - Beauty coaching, online wellness, snow showers and sound massages are just a few of the luxury treatments clients at spas around the globe will be experiencing in 2012.

-Massages and facials will still be big draws for the $250 billion industry, but spas will be branching out into more personal coaching programs, spa parties and packages for families and even online games, according to a new report.
+Massages and facials will still be big draws for the $250 billion (161.7 billion pound) industry, but spas will be branching out into more personal coaching programs, spa parties and packages for families and even online games, according to a new report.

 "Overall, we see two distinct themes emerging.
 One is the industry innovating with diverse, new sensory experiences and treatments -- from cold and vibration therapies to new services for healthy feet," said Susie Ellis, the president of SpaFinder Inc. which compiled the 2012 Spa Trend Report of the top 10 trends.